Viking art: Oseberg Style

 The Oseberg Style characterises the initial phase in what has been considered Viking art.
 The Oseberg Style takes its name from the Oseberg Ship grave, a well-preserved and highly decorated longship discovered in a large burial mound at the Oseberg farm near Tønsberg in Vestfold, Norway, which also contained a number of other richly decorated wooden objects.

-A characteristic motif of the Oseberg Style is the so-called gripping beast.
-This motif is what clearly distinguishes the early Viking art from the styles that preceded it.
-The chief features of the gripping beast are the paws that grip the borders around it, neighbouring beasts or parts of its own body.

 Currently located at the Viking Ship Museum, Bygdøy, and over 70 feet long, the Oseberg Ship held the remains of two women and many precious objects that were probably removed by robbers early before it was found.
 The Oseberg ship itself is decorated with a more traditional style of animal interlace that does not feature the gripping beast motif.
 However, five carved wooden animal-head posts were found in the ship, and the one known as the Carolingian animal-head post is decorated with gripping beasts, as are other grave goods from the ship.
 The Carolingian head represents a snarling beast, possibly a wolf, with surface ornamentation in the form of interwoven animals that twist and turn as they are gripping and snapping.

-The Oseberg style is also characterized by traditions from the Vendel era, and it is nowadays not always accepted as an independent style.